tilt-dev/api.tilt.dev/docs/kubernetes/kubernetes-discovery-v1alpha1.md

     Tilt uses this to associate Pods with the build that triggered them.

-  - **pods.updateStartedAt** (Time)

-    UpdateStartedAt is when Tilt started a deployment update for this Pod.

-    <a name="Time"></a>
-    *Time is a wrapper around time.Time which supports correct marshaling to YAML and JSON.
-Wrappers are provided for many of the factory methods that the time package offers.*

 - **monitorStartTime** (MicroTime)

   MonitorStartTime is the timestamp of when Kubernetes resource discovery was started.